The New Five by Five Newsletter

 Special Offer: If this is your first time here, leave a comment and say hello.
 You might find something fun and surprising in your email! 🙂

-Happy New Year! 🎉 Welcome to the Committee!
-This is my flagship site, where the most useful information is published for convenience.
+Welcome to the Committee!
+This is my flagship site, where useful information is published for the convenience of my readers and guests.
 Above you will find a menu to some of the cardinal attractions on our network.
-Chief among them is the Gateway Link which will provide you a menu of roughly ten sites you can enjoy.
-I also maintain an oft-updated Blogroll and links list, which I plan to expand considerably in 2026.
+Chief among them is the Gateway Link which will provide you a menu of roughly ten sites you can explore.

-This site is now the chief source of official news regarding my various book series, outbound links, merchandise, crowdfunding and most other projects I publish for newsletter subscribers, customers and supporters.
-I have a number of presences on social media which are active to varying degrees, but I don’t update there quite as often, so if you are looking for the latest information it will be found here.
-Feel free to bookmark Lochlann.Black.
-You can also follow my RSS Feed.
+I maintain an oft-updated Blogroll and links list, which I plan to expand considerably in 2026.
+This site is the primary canonical source of official news regarding my various book series, outbound links, merchandise, crowdfunding and most other projects I publish for readers, subscribers, customers, clients and supporters.
+If you are looking for official information it will be found here.
+Feel free to bookmark Lochlann.black.
+I also invite you to follow my RSS Feed.

 Blogroll Update